hankoi1020/katacoda-scenarios/test/step2.md

 Let create a simple company scenario in MySQL by create different user.

-Open the mysql container interactive bash terminal
+Open a new terminal and go in to the mysql container interactive bash terminal

  `docker exec -it mysql /bin/sh`{{execute}}